mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

 All types of variable names are allowed to end with an arbitrary number of primes `'` (apostrophes).
 Students on tables may need to disable "smart quotes" to enter this character.

 The AsciiMath rendered used in `<textline>` entries in edX has a number of special symbols that can help make variable names look like particular mathematical entries.
 A handful of these are `hatx`, `vecx`, `tildex`, `barx`, `dotx` and `ddotx`.
-We recommend testing your variable names to ensure that they render as expected.
+There are also a handful of other reserved names in AsciiMath; we recommend testing your variables to ensure that they render as expected.

 ## Numbered Variables